kaga/kaga.github.io/debugging-teams/_posts/2021-03-15-Waterfall-vs-Agile.markdown

 In my [first blog post in Github]({% post_url 2021-01-18-Waterfall %}), I have revisited the "original waterfall" paper by Winston Royce, where the methodology was misunderstood.
 This time I would like to look at **Agile Software Development**, which has been becoming a hot topic for the last decade.

-For the last few years, I seen a lot of teams misunderstood or mystified **Agile**.
+For the last few years, I have seen a lot of teams misunderstood or mystified **Agile**.
 Companies adopting **Agile**, as a standard process in the fear of missing out.
 They think it is a way to maximize productivity and the solution to company hierarchical political culture.

-Here is my take to explain the concept in the simplest way possible.
+The title is a clickbait.
+This is not a war against **Waterfall**.
+Here is my take to explain the concept in the simplest way possible, and it is oriented towards individuals and small teams.

 There are many publications on **Agile** for the last 2 decades, so I will not and don't feel qualified to go in depth.
 This is more like a **Quick Start Guide on Agile**.

-The title is a clickbait.
-This is not a war against **Waterfall**.

 ## We Want To Build The Right Product